l1l-01/public-chat/README.md

    ```

 ## Usage
-- Navigate to `http://localhost:5173/` in your browser, register and start chatting.
+- Navigate to `http://localhost:5173/`in your browser, register and start chatting.

 ## Project Structure
 - `client/`: Frontend
 - `server/`: Backend

 ## Note:
-- This project includes a StarryBackground React component that creates a live starry sky effect: The number of stars (i) controls how many stars are created, Do not increase it higher than 300, as this can significantly impact browser and pc performance.
+- This project includes a StarryBackground React component that creates a live starry sky effect: The number of stars (i) controls how many stars are created.
+Do not increase it higher than 300, as this can significantly impact browser and pc performance.

-## License
+## License: MIT

 This project is open-source and free to use.